Cinema of Russia: 2000s

 Poisons or the World History of Poisoning was awarded the Grand Prix at the Kinotavr film festival in Sochi.
 At the Karlovy Vary International Film Festival the picture was nominated for the Crystal Globe and was screened at the 51st Berlin International Film Festival.
-Another Shakhnazarov films, Vanished Empire and Ward Number 6, released in 2008 and 2009 respectively.
+Another Shakhnazarov films, The Rider Named Death, Vanished Empire and Ward Number 6, released in 2004, 2008 and 2009 respectively.

 The Cuckoo by Aleksandr Rogozhkin won multiple awards at the 24th Moscow International Film Festival.
 The WWII set film starred Finnish actor Ville Haapasalo as a stranded Finnish sniper.

 House of Fools is a 2002 Russian film by Andrei Konchalovsky about psychiatric patients and combatants during the First Chechen War.
 The film was screened in the competition at the 59th Venice International Film Festival and won Grand Special Jury Prize and UNICEF Award.

 Egor Konchalovsky directed Antikiller (2002) starring Gosha Kutsenko as a police officer turned vigilante proved to be a success among Russian audiences.

 In 2002 Pavel Lungin directed the film Tycoon about a Russian oligarch.
 Vladimir Mashkov played the Boris Berezovsky inspired lead character.

 Chekhov's Motifs is a 2002 Russian-Ukrainian comedy film directed by Kira Muratova.
 It was entered into the 24th Moscow International Film Festival.

 2002 comedy-drama film In Motion was the directorial debut of Filipp Yankovsky.